-If you meet all of the following eligibility criteria, you are entitled to a Test and Trace Support Payment of £500:
+If you meet the following eligibility criteria, you may be entitled to the Test and Trace Support payment of £500:

-- You cannot work from home and will lose income as a result.
+- You cannot work from home and will lose income as a result of self-isolating

-You may be eligible for a £500 discretionary payment if you are not in receipt of an eligible benefit, but meet all the other eligibility criteria above and:
+You may be eligible for a £500 discretionary payment if you are not in receipt of an eligible benefit, but meet the other relevant criteria outlined above and:

-- Will suffer financial hardship as a result of the self-isolation (an income and expenditure form must be completed)
+- You will suffer financial hardship as a result of the self-isolation (an income and expenditure form must be completed);

 This application is for one person only and any further applications within the same household must be made by each individual.